andreaharit/immo-eliza-airflow/README.md

     ├───docker-compose.yaml
     └───requirements.txt

-The CSVs, model files and json with the model metrics are saved inside the 0-Resources directory.
+- The CSVs, model files and json with metrics are saved inside the ```0-Resources``` directory.
-Scrape contains the code for the scrapper.
+- Scrape contains the code for the scrapper.
+This code is refactored compared to the first phase of the project.
-Merge is the code for merging the latest CSV into the previous merged one.
+- Merge handles the merging the latest CSV into the previous merged one.
-Train contains the code to train the ML model and, finally, Predict_deploy the code for the Streamlit app.
+- Train contains the code to train the ML model.
+- Predict_deploy the code for the Streamlit app.

 ## Timeline 📅